nupniichan/ChinoKafuu/README.md

 - **Playing music on your server**: The only thing you do is just join a voice channel and then /start (url or name of the music you want to play) then Chino will come your voice channel and start playing your music.
 For more information, type /musicHelp
 ## Special Thanks

 I want to express my gratitude to ThomasAunvik for creating an API code connection to Anilist, which made it easier for me to create this bot.
-I have used [his file](https://github.com/ThomasAunvik/AnimeListBot/tree/master/AnimeListBot/Handler/API/Anilist) during the development process.
-If i didn't find him, creating Anilist search with dotnet wouldn't be possible for a beginner like me.
+I have used [his file](https://github.com/ThomasAunvik/AnimeListBot/tree/master/AnimeListBot/Handler/API/Anilist) during the anilist's api development process.
+If i didn't find him, creating Anilist search with .NET wouldn't be possible for a beginner like me.

 ## API Used
 - [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)